IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### Parameters

 `znsq_connection_t`
-   C constant which will contain the connection token after a successful open.
+   C-constant which will contain the connection token after a successful open.

 `dsname`
    C-string containing the name of the primary database name specified on a prior create or other system API.